matursagar/projectineuron/README.md

 # projectineuron
-This project is to learn the git
+This project is to learn the git. \
 This is Task 2